Notes: The Butler text here is from a hand-typed manuscript with the heading:

 [That address is the business address of J.W.
 Babcock - Babcock Photo Engraving.
 During the Garden season Eloise boarded at the Babcock house at 227 Xerxes Ave.
 No, Minneapolis, but had her mail sent to the business address.]

-The explanation of "D Bulletin" is that the article was sent to The Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for publication in the Asa Gray Bulletin.
-The Agassiz Association was founded in the late 1800‘s to be an association of local chapters that would combine the like interests of individuals and organizations in the study of Nature.
-Eloise was a founding member of Division D and a member until her death.
+The explanation of "D Bulletin" is that the article was sent to the Gray Memorial Botanical Chapter, division D, of the Agassiz Association for publication in the group's circular bulletin.
+Eloise was a member of Division D (the middle west) from 1908 until her death.
+Those bulletins were circulated among members by postal round-robin circulation.
+The Agassiz Association was founded in the late 1800‘s to be an association of local chapters that would combine the like interests of individuals and organizations in the study of nature but after 1901 was largely defunct and only the Gray Memorial Botanical Chapter, with its several divisions, was still active and remained so until 1943.

 The text given here is ‘as typed’.
 Since Eloise Butler’s day, some of the scientific name classifications have changed but the old names are still searchable.
 Where there is a significant spelling difference that would prevent identification I have added within brackets [ ] either a correction, missing letter, etc. In several places in the original there are pencil notations that are indecipherable.
 Those plants that are still extant in the Garden, or until recently extant, have a link to a plant identification sheet, with photos.
 PDF copy of original typed paper.

 Following the Butler text is a plan map of the Wild Botanic Garden in 1912 with features named by Eloise Butler annotated.
 A set of editor's notes about the pool and its location is linked to a detailed reference article that provides additional information on the location of the pool and when and why it was abandoned.
 Some additional texts of Eloise Butler that were found in separate articles but associated with the Mallard Pool text is then appended to the bottom of the page.